amin-raz/amin-raz/README.md

 ## Hi there, I'm Amin! 👋

-I'm a student interested in **math, AI/ML, and entrepreneurship**, building projects with modern technologies to explore AI and gaming innovation.

 ### 🔍 About Me
 - 🤖 **AI/ML Researcher** - Researched AI/ML and worked on front-end development during an internship at a ML startup.
 - 🚀 **Entrepreneurial Mindset** - Mentoring student teams and pitched a gamified fitness app for kids.